Larscode-io/nuxt4/content/en/basic-texts.md

 § 3.
 Everyone has the right to education with the respect of fundamental rights and freedoms.
 Access to education is free until the end of compulsory education. <br/>
-&emsp; All pupils of school age have the right to moral or religious education at the community’s expense.
+&emsp;All pupils of school age have the right to moral or religious education at the community’s expense.

 § 4.
 All pupils or students, parents, teaching staff or institutions are equal